louisdorard/bml-base/README.md

 ## Contents

-* provision.sh: script used to provision the base box and instal all the necessary software
+* provision.sh: script used to provision the base box and install all the necessary software
 * ipynb/: some IPython notebook tutorials to get started
 * Vagrantfile: config file for Vagrant -- not maintained anymore
 * Dockerfile: work in progress...